How much will I earn in retail, buying and fashion?

 Examples of level 4 (higher) apprenticeships, through which you gain a qualification equivalent to a foundation degree or HND, include:

-- Morrisons has advertised a two-year CIMA finance apprenticeship during which apprentices will work towards a diploma in business accounting practice.
+- Morrisons offers a two-year CIMA finance apprenticeship during which apprentices will work towards a diploma in business accounting practice.

-- Tesco runs a commercial apprenticeship that gives training in buying and merchandising on a 2-year course with an £18,000–£20,000 salary.
-It also has a level 4 technology apprenticeship at £18,000 and an F&F apprenticeship in fashion buying and merchandising at £20,000.
+- Tesco runs a commercial apprenticeship that gives training in buying and merchandising on a two-year course with a £20,000 salary.
+It also has a level 4 F&F apprenticeship in fashion buying and merchandising at £20,000.

 The vast majority of retail apprenticeships are level 3 (advanced) or level 2 (intermediate).
 Through level 3 apprenticeships you gain qualifications equivalent to A levels and level 2 apprenticeships give you qualifications equivalent to GCSEs.

-Some of the level 3 and level 2 pay close to the minimum wage for apprentices of £3.30 an hour (from October 2015), although there are schemes that pay significantly more.
+Some of the level 3 and level 2 apprenticeships pay close to the minimum wage for apprentices of £3.40 an hour (from October 2016), although there are schemes that pay significantly more.

 Example of a level 3 apprenticeship:

-- Aldi’s stores apprenticeship is a three-year programme offering £5.40 per hour in the first year, £6.85 in the second and £7.85 in the third.
+- Aldi’s stores apprenticeship is a three-year programme offering £5.52 per hour (£165 a week) in the first year, £7.00 in the second and £8.02 in the third.
 Those who successfully complete their apprenticeship will have the opportunity to take on a permanent role in the company.

 How much can I earn on a sponsored degree?

 Sponsorship is when you work for the retailer while it pays for your degree course.
 You’ll study for one day a week or take a period of study leave from work.
-Degree sponsorship is not common in the retail industry, but Morrisons runs a sponsored degree that is split into manufacturing or head office.
+Degree sponsorship is not common in the retail industry, but Morrisons runs a sponsored degree that is split into manufacturing, corporate, logistics, retail and supply chain.